brandur/sorg/content/drafts/postgres.md

 ### BIGINT and BIGSERIAL (#bigint-and-bigserial)

+When adding an integer column or one that should contain a sequence, it's tempting to reach for the defaults of `INT` and `SERIAL`.

+Both of these types are

 Due to the way data is aligned on a 64-bit machine, 32-bit types like `INT` and `SERIAL` won't actually save you any space.
 They can be actively destructive though in that if you run out of runway on these types, you'll have to an